lukasz-wojcik/rcurl/README.md

 Rcurl is a curl like(with limited number of features) tool with a pretty output.

-It also provides simple way to send RPC requests in XML or JSON format.
+It also provides simple way to send RPC requests in XML format.

 ## Installation